When Really Is the Best Time to Buy a House?

 You can get a particularly good deal in the winter months if you are willing to sacrifice selection.
 People avoid putting their home on the market (or even take it off the market) in the winter to avoid dealing with colder weather and trying to keep a home "show ready" during the holidays.
 A homeowner willing to list and keep a home tidy during holiday chaos is probably highly motivated to sell.
 Buying at this time gives you lots of room to negotiate on the selling price not only due to the limited listings, but also due to their being less foot traffic from buyers.
 The colder weather discourages buyers from wanting to house hunt during this period, so there is less competition from this end as well.

-Interest rates also tend to be lower during the holidays, so you may be able to get a better deal on a mortgage.
+Price reductions are also common during the holidays, so you may be able to get a better deal on a property.
 Closing on a house in fall and winter tends to move more quickly than at other times in the year.
 Agents are usually very motivated to finish closings and clear their books before the new year begins, resulting in a faster move-in time for you.

-If you value selection over selling price, late spring and early summer are the best times to go house shopping.
+If you want to prioritize selection over selling price, spring and early summer are the best times to go house shopping.
 This is the time when many homeowners put their houses on the market, so the selection is high.
-June is usually the best month to shop if you want to see a wide variety of homes or if you must have a home in a particular area.
+May and June are usually the best months to shop if you want to see a wide variety of homes or if you must have a home in a particular area.
 If you need a particular school district for your children, this is the best time to shop.
 Keep in mind that along with better selection comes more competition.
 There will be lots of other potential buyers looking at houses, leaving you with less wiggle room on selling price.
 Houses tend to sell fast during this period, so if you find the home you want, be ready to act quickly to avoid losing it.

 If you are looking to stretch your dollar a bit, choosing a closing date can be particularly important.
 If you are going from renting to owning your first home, it makes sense to close on the last day of the month to avoid paying for a partial month in your rental.
 If you have a lot of closing costs to pay, you can schedule your closing date closer to the beginning of the month to give you a breather between the closing and your first mortgage payment.
 Lastly, closing on a Friday is a great option because it gives you the weekend to start moving your things into your new place!